tallalnparis4ev/maven_project1/README.md

 ## Honorary mention

-A huge thanks goes to our supervisor dr. Edwin Brady for his encouragement and support throughout the process of developing this project.
+A huge thanks goes to our supervisor Dr. Edwin Brady for his encouragement and support throughout the process of developing this project.